 A cavity that has been left untreated can become larger.
 Once the cavity reaches the pulp of the tooth, an infection forms at the base of the root canal, causing an abscess.
 This abscess is generally painful and will need to be removed.

 Sometimes the infection persists even after root canal therapy.
-In these cases, an apicoectomy, or root end resection can be performed to remove diseased tissue.
+In these cases, an apicoectomy, or root end resection can be performed to remove infected tissue.

 Washington Township Dental Associates, PA would love to meet you and your family and provide you with the dental care you deserve!
 Our office is easily accessible to those living near Sewell to get the care they deserve.Request An Appointment Online